ajfisher/building-droids-with-js/slides2.md

 3. Applications and examples

 Notes:
-So to do this, we’ll consider:
+So to do this, we'll consider:

 Why javascript and why would we do this in JS

 We'll then look at the hardware stack and show some code

-Then we’ll play with finish with some examples.
+Then we'll play finish with some examples.

 ---